NikhilMahadevan/analyze-tremor-bradykinesia-PD/README.md

 This repository contains code to create multiple classifiers that fit together in a system as shown below:

 ![alt text](pd_analytics_diagram.png?raw=true "pd_analytics_diagram.png")

+The repository is organized in the following fashion:
+..* test